Lovexchi/alx-pre_course/0x01-git/README.md

-My readme for git task
+up to date My readme for git task